-There are also many deadlines for specific paperwork, which – if it is not filed correctly and in a timely manner – could jeopardize your benefits.
-An experienced Pennsylvania workers’ compensation attorney can ensure that your rights are protected.
+There are also many deadlines for specific paperwork.
+Missing those deadlines or filing the paperwork improperly could jeopardize your benefits.
+An experienced Pennsylvania workers’ compensation attorney can ensure your rights are protected.
 There is no fee unless your case is won, and a judge must approve all fees.

-In addition to making sure that you file all necessary forms and meet all deadlines, your attorney will also understand how to develop medical evidence that documents the severity of your condition from your injury.
+In addition to making sure that you file all necessary forms and meet all deadlines, your attorney understands how to develop medical evidence that properly documents your injury.
 Relying on the “independent” physicians who perform exams for insurance companies is a common but costly error committed by unrepresented claimants.
-Moreover, a workers’ compensation attorney can estimate the “worth” of your case and evaluate any settlement offers much more accurately than you (or the information on the Internet) can.
+Moreover, a workers’ compensation attorney can accurately estimate the value of your case and evaluate any settlement offers.

 When should you hire a Pennsylvania workers’ compensation lawyer?

 Knowing when to hire a workers’ compensation lawyer is crucial, and waiting too long can jeopardize your ability to receive benefits.
 The following are specific times in which you should hire an attorney to help your case:

 - While filing a workers’ compensation claim after an injury.
 The attorney can ensure that you, your employer, and its insurance company are taking all the proper steps.
 If all injuries are not listed when you initially file a claim, you may not receive the full benefits you deserve.

 - If your employer or the insurance company denies your workers’ compensation claim.
 Twenty-one days after you report your work injury, your employer must decide whether or not it will accept your claim.
 Your employer can choose to do the following:

 - Accept your claim fully, paying for medical expenses and lost wages

 - Approve payment for your medical bills and deny payment for lost wages